IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 ## <span class="orange black-shadow">Conferences</span>

 ---
-> Be the greatness you seek in others
+## Attending
+> Developers who attend technical conferences are among the top 1% of all developers

+---?image=assets/mke-dot-net.jpg&size=contain
+## <span class="orange black-shadow">Organizing</span>

 ---
+> Be the greatness that you seek in others

+---
 > Expect nothing, but be grateful for everything

+---
+> Don't just listen to others, heed their words

+---
+> Value the efforts of your peers

 ---
 # Thank you